josecgil/oblique-js/README.md

 ##Hash routing

-Hash routing refers to the hability to check & change document.location.hash values. `oblique.js` provides an easy to use mechanism to extract & modifiy hash params from url & to check when params are changed.
+Hash routing refers to the hability to check & change document.location.hash values. `oblique.js` provides an easy way to get, add, modify & remove hash params from url & to notify you when params are changed.

 ###Check hash route params
 Calling `Oblique().getHashParams()` you get a `ParamCollection` object that allows you to check, add, modify and delete current hash params.

 It has the following methods to check route values:

-+ `getParam(nameOfParam)`: returns a 'Param' object that allows to check and modify an individual param.
++ `getParam(nameOfParam)`: returns a `Param` object that allows to check and modify any individual param.
-+ `isEmpty()`: returns true if there is no hash params, otherwise return false.
++ `isEmpty()`: returns true if there is no hash params in the collection, otherwise return false.

 You can get a `Param` object with the method `getParam(nameOfParam)` of a `ParamCollection` object.